Effective from Doors.NET v_3.5.1.22, historical event information is automatically deleted on a First-In-First-Out (FIFO) basis.

 The Doors.NET software was designed to support both monitored and autonomous configurations.
 A system is considered to be monitored when there is an operator viewing events in real time - or responding to events as they happen.
 For example, a sound ...

-Live Events Live Events Status displays real-time transactions as they occur and includes system messages with the newest transaction at the top of the window.
+Live Events Status displays real-time transactions as they occur and includes system messages with the newest transaction at the top of the window.
 Each column can be sorted or grouped to quickly find a specific item.
-If not already ...
+If not already displayed, this ...

-Special Event Holiday Type The Holidays can be setup as 'Special Event' holiday types.
+The Holidays can be setup as 'Special Event' holiday types.
 These holidays do not affect other schedules.
 For example a Type 1 holiday set to being a special event will not have any effect on any other time schedules.
-The ...
+The schedules will not be ...

 The Display Colors window allows you to set the colors of key event types that are displayed in the live events grid.
 It is helpful for operators who are color-blind and find it hard to distinguish between certain colors, i.e red and gray or yellow ...